apache/airflow/docs/apache-airflow-providers-google/logging/gcs.rst

 #.
 Make sure a Google Cloud account have read and write access to the Google Cloud Storage bucket defined above in ``remote_base_log_folder``.
 #.
 Install the ``google`` package, like so: ``pip install 'apache-airflow[google]'``.
 #.
 Restart the Airflow webserver and scheduler, and trigger (or wait for) a new task execution.
 #.
-Verify that logs are showing up for newly executed tasks in the bucket you've defined.
+Verify that logs are showing up for newly executed tasks in the bucket you have defined.
 #.
 Verify that the Google Cloud Storage viewer is working in the UI.
 Pull up a newly executed task, and verify that you see something like:

 .. code-block:: none